JDBDT/jdbdt/src/site/markdown/index.md

 **Pre-requisite:** JDBDT requires Java 8, it will not work with earlier Java versions.

-JDBDT is available from Maven Central.
+JDBDT is available from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cjdbdt).
-If you use Maven (3.2 or later), then add the following dependency to your POM file to install the latest stable release:
+For the latest stable release of JDBDT, Maven users should add the following dependency to a POM file:

 	<dependency>
 		<groupId>org.jdbdt</groupId>